dizzylift/eicar/README.md

 Please see [eicar.org](https://eicar.org) for several formats if you require a pre-made file.
 I don't know if Github would get upset at the file living here, and I don't feel like finding out.

-## What is the EICAR string?
+## What is the EICAR File?

-This is the "EICAR Standard Anti-Virus Test File" and was created as a way to check antivirus and antimalware software functionality without the risk of deploying a live virus to production equipment.
+The "EICAR Standard Anti-Virus Test File" was created to verify antivirus and antimalware software functionality without the risk of deploying a live virus to production equipment.
 You can read more about the development of the file on [Wikipedia](https://en.wikipedia.org/wiki/EICAR_test_file).

 ## Why is this useful?

 Running this file will (hopefully) trigger antimalware alerts, which can be then be observed and adjusted as required.
-You test (again, hopefully) your UPS hardware, backups, and smoke alarms, right?
-Don't forget to also test your antivirus and antimalware alerting too!
+You (again, hopefully) test your UPS hardware, backups, and smoke alarms, right?
+Don't forget to test your antivirus and antimalware alerting!